databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_metadata(tile)

-    Extract the metadata describing the raster tile.
+    Extract the metadata describing the tile tile.
     Metadata is return as a map of key value pairs.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: MapType(StringType, StringType)